 4) Conclusion

-Additionally, with native support for cloud computing and virtualisation, Oracle Linux seamlessly integrates with other Oracle products, ensuring a cohesive and efficient user experience.
-It stands apart from other Linux distributions with its alignment to business requirements, consistent updates, and strong community support.
+With native support for Cloud Computing and virtualisation, Oracle Linux integrates seamlessly with other Oracle products, ensuring a cohesive user experience.
+Its alignment with business requirements, consistent updates, and strong community support set it apart from other Linux distributions.

-Furthermore, the free availability of Oracle Linux, coupled with optional paid support, makes it a preferred choice for both individual and corporate users.
-It represents a blend of flexibility, power, and reliability, making it a key player in the modern technology landscape.
+The free availability, coupled with optional paid support, makes Oracle Linux a preferred choice for both individual and corporate users, blending flexibility, power, and reliability.

 Here are the past versions of Oracle Linux, listed below as shown: